plaintextaccounting/plaintextaccounting/src/Capital-gains-reporting.md

+% Capital gains reporting

-Here is quick intro to capital gains and tax reporting for investments, in the context of plain text accounting, as of 2025.
+Here is a quick intro to capital gains and tax reporting for investments, in the context of plain text accounting, as of 2025.
 Note this information here is unvetted, just my current understanding; so do your own research / use professional advice when appropriate.

 If you have traditional investments or cryptocurrencies, you will typically incur
 - revenues (when you receive payments/gifts/airdrops/rewards)